wetal-paraskiv/aiogram3/README.md

 /ai        - GPT 3.5 turbo integration

-/water      - sets a water reminder
+/water      - sets a water reminder (is active between 09.00 - 20.00)
 /water_stop - delete the water reminder
 /chat_description - change chat description
 %delete100 - delete from chat the last 100 messages but not older the 48 hours